Reasonable Salary for an S Corporation Owners (2026 Guide)

 How the IRS Evaluates Reasonable Salary

 The IRS does not provide a strict formula, but they look at whether your compensation is defensible based on facts.
+The IRS evaluates reasonable compensation based on facts and circumstances, including duties performed, time commitment, and comparable market wages (see IRS S Corporation guidance).

 Common factors include: